 Even though the renovation is already under way, the new turf is only the beginning of what will be involved in the changes to the Memorial Stadium.
 The next phase of the construction is expected to begin in September with a new grandstand, suites, and press box on the west side of the facility.
 No doubt they’ll be using something like these cheap skip bins sydney to collect and dispose of the waste – albeit probably something on a slightly larger scale!

 The athletic director, Lonn Reisman, explained why the stadium is being renovated.

 “We want to give our student-athletes the best experience possible when playing collegiate athletics at Tarleton State University.
 Memorial Stadium has been around since 1977, so renovations are needed.
+They will be hiring in professional contractors to target each renovation and restore it to the best of their ability, for example, the roofing and protection will be done by companies similar to the Denver commercial roofing companies and probably many more contractors as a stadium is a big building to work on.
 The renovations planned for Memorial Stadium will provide the student-athletes a state-of-the-art stadium with increased seating capacity, luxury suites, artificial turf, a bigger press box and many more attractive amenities.
 The renovated Memorial Stadium will be something the Tarleton and Stephenville community will be proud of,” Reisman said.

 Although the construction will continue throughout the fall semester of 2017, no football games will be affected.
 According to tarletonsports.com, both Tarleton and Stephenville High School will still compete at Memorial Stadium.
 The east-side bleachers, designated for home, will not be affected by the renovation.
 However, the west-side bleachers, designated for visitors, will be removed due to construction around September.
 Temporary bleachers will be brought in for visitors to use during future games in 2017.